 Convictions, findings, adjudications, and pleas entered into prior to the enactment of this paragraph must be reported in writing to the board, or department if there is no board, on or before October 1, 1999.

 For nurses, what happens outside the courtroom is almost as important as what happens inside the courtroom.
-In Florida, the Board of Nursing (BON) is responsible for monitoring nurses with alcohol or substance abuse issues.
+In Florida, the Board of Nursing (BON) monitors nurses with alcohol or substance abuse issues.

 The BON reviews complaints, the initial and renewal applications for the nursing license, and handles any disciplinary action against the nurse.
-Even for people initially applying for a nursing license, a background check will be conducted.
-Any criminal charge can lead to a Board Review before the nursing license will be approved.
+A background check will be conducted even for people initially applying for a nursing license.
+Any criminal charge can lead to a Board Review before the nursing license is approved.

-If you are convicted of a crime or enter a plea in the courtroom, then a nurse must report the case to the Board of Nursing.
-In some cases, it is better to report the incident in advance, especially if you decide to seek out substance abuse counseling early in the case.
+A nurse must report the case to the Board of Nursing if you are convicted of a crime or enter a plea in the courtroom.
+Sometimes, it is better to report the incident early, especially if you seek substance abuse counseling.

 Being proactive often leads to the best results in these cases.
 Although a first DUI is unlikely to result in a nurse losing their license for a first or second offense outside of five years of any prior conviction or licensure issue, the Board of Nursing can impose certain requirements that require you to undergo an alcohol and drug evaluation and follow up treatment and random drug and alcohol testing.

-By being proactive you can often shorten the period of supervision and get the case closed out more quickly.
-It is particularly important to be proactive if your nursing license records show any prior emergency actions, discipline cases or public complaints.
+By being proactive, you can often shorten the period of supervision and get the case closed out more quickly.
+It is essential to be proactive if your nursing license records show any prior emergency actions, discipline cases, or public complaints.